electrovir/element-vir/README.md

 ## Simple element definition

-Use `defineElementNoInputs` to define your element.
-Tt must be given an object with at least `tagName` and `renderCallback` properties (the types enforce this).
+Use `defineElementNoInputs` to define your element if you're not setting inputs (or just for now as you're getting started).
+It must be given an object with at least `tagName` and `renderCallback` properties (the types enforce this).
 Here is a bare-minimum example custom element:

 <!-- example-link: src/readme-examples/my-simple.element.ts -->